What is it?

 Why does it happen?

-This problem can be acute or happening fast and suddenly.
-Mesenteric Ischemia may be chronic, or developing over time.
-The body typically has safe guards in place to protect from lack of blood flow by having multiple different blood vessels serve each area of the small intestine.
+This problem can be acute or happen fast and suddenly.
+Mesenteric Ischemia may be chronic or developing over time.
+The body typically has safeguards in place to protect from lack of blood flow by having multiple different blood vessels serve each area of the small intestine.
 Injury happens not only because of lack of blood flow, but also when blood starts flowing again.
-The blow flow can be reduced due to blockage with a clot or a traveling particle, spasm of the vessel or decreased blood being pumped out by the heart.
+The blow flow can be reduced due to blockage with a clot or a traveling particle, spasm of the vessel, or decreased blood being pumped out by the heart.

 What are the symptoms?

 - Rapid onset severe abdominal pain, usually around the belly button.

 Sometimes the symptoms are slower to develop over weeks or months and may include:

 - Nonspecific abdominal pain, may be triggered by eating